A global definition of quasinormal modes for Kerr-AdS Black Holes: Introduction

-Since the conformal boundary on an asymptotically AdS spacetime is timelike, there is no reason for the set of QNFs to be discrete unless \eqref{eq:kg} is augmented by boundary conditions at the conformal boundary.
-Choosing appropriate boundary conditions is a subtle point, depending on the effective mass $\nu$.
-When $\nu \geq 1$, it suffices to rule out solutions which grow too rapidly near the conformal boundary.
-On the other hand, when $0 < \nu < 1$ the problem is underdetermined and boundary conditions must be imposed.
+Since the conformal boundary of an asymptotically AdS spacetime is timelike, there is no reason for the set of QNFs to be discrete unless \eqref{eq:kg} is augmented by boundary conditions at the conformal boundary.
+Choosing appropriate boundary conditions is a subtle point depending on $m^2$.
+When $m^2 \geq -5/4$ it suffices to rule out solutions which are not square integrable.
+On the other hand, when $-9/4 < m^2 < -5/4$ the problem is underdetermined and boundary conditions must be imposed.

 This paper uses recent advances in the microlocal study of wave equations on black hole backgrounds due to Vasy \cite{vasy:2013} to study global Fredholm properties of the time-independent problem.
-Upon verifying some dynamical assumptions on the null-geodesic flow of Kerr--AdS metrics, the approach of \cite{vasy:2013} provides certain estimates for the spectral family corresponding to \eqref{eq:kg}, at least away from the conformal boundary.
-Compared to recent work of Warnick \cite{warnick:2015:cmp} on QNFs of AdS black hole, there is no restriction on the rotation speed of the black --- see Section \ref{subsect:previous} below for more information about the differences between \cite{warnick:2015:cmp} and this paper.
+Upon verifying some dynamical assumptions on the null-geodesic flow of Kerr--AdS metrics, the approach of \cite{vasy:2013} provides certain estimates for the stationary operator corresponding to \eqref{eq:kg}, at least away from the conformal boundary.
+Compared to recent work of Warnick \cite{warnick:2015:cmp} on QNFs of AdS black holes, there is no restriction on the rotation speed of the black hole --- see Section \ref{subsect:previous} below for more on the differences between \cite{warnick:2015:cmp} and this paper.

-In Sections \ref{subsect:bessel}, \ref{subsect:adsellipticestimate}, a theory of boundary value problems for some singular elliptic operators, developed in \cite{gannot:bessel}, is reviewed.
+In Sections \ref{subsect:bessel} and \ref{subsect:adsellipticestimate}, a theory of boundary value problems for some singular elliptic operators, developed in \cite{gannot:bessel}, is reviewed.
 This theory applies in the Kerr--AdS setting.
-Provided the boundary conditions satisfy a type of Lopatinski{\v\i} condition when $0 < \nu < 1$, the results of \cite{gannot:bessel} provide elliptic estimates near the boundary --- see Section \ref{subsect:adsellipticestimate} for more details.
-These boundary conditions account for the majority of those considered in the physics literature \cite{avis:1978:prd,berkooz:2002:jhep,breitenlohner:1982:plb,breitenlohner:1982:ap,dias:2013:jhep,ishibashi:2004:cqg,witten:2001}.
+When the boundary conditions satisfy a type of Lopatinski{\v\i} condition for $-9/4 < m^2 < -5/4$, the results of \cite{gannot:bessel} provide elliptic estimates near the boundary --- see Section \ref{subsect:adsellipticestimate} for more details.
+These boundary conditions account for the majority of those considered in the physics literature \cite{avis:1978:prd,berkooz:2002:jhep,breitenlohner:1982:plb,breitenlohner:1982:ap,dias:2013:jhep,ishibashi:2004:cqg,witten2001}.
 This substantially generalizes the self-adjoint Dirichlet or Robin boundary conditions considered in \cite{warnick:2015:cmp}.
 In particular, certain time-periodic boundary conditions are admissible.